Specific Objectives

 Tangent of Acute Angle

-The constant ratio between the is called the tangent.
-It’s abbreviated as tan
+The constant ratio between the opposite side and adjacent side of a right-angled triangle is called the tangent.
+It is abbreviated as tan.

 Image From EcoleBooks.com